li0near/Course_Projects/Data Mining/Frequent Itemsets/README.md

 1. Divide basket file into chunks ,each is the fraction p of the entire file
 2. Treat each chunk as a sample
-3. Run discovery algorithm on the sample

-   support threshold = `ps`
-   `s` is the support threshold of entire file (support ratio stays the same in chunks)
+3. Run discovery algorithm on the sample with support threshold = `ps` where `s` is the support threshold of entire file (support ratio stays the same in chunks)
 4. Collect frequent itemsets from each chunk, whick form the candidate itemsets
-5. Make a second pass through baskets

-   Collect counts of candidates
+5. Make a second pass through baskets to collect counts of candidates and return frequent itemsets
-   Return frequent itemsets

 ### Why the second pass?